FAQS

 Are communications HIPAA-compliant?

-All communications and records within the patient portal are HIPAA-compliant.
-Please note that our website Contact Form is not HIPAA-secure and should not be used to share sensitive health information.
+Please note that our practice email and website contact form are not HIPAA-secure and should not be used to share sensitive health information.
+These methods are intended only for general, non-sensitive inquiries.

 Still Have Questions?